 - a.
 Subject and duration of work; - b.
 The extent, type and purpose of data processing; - c.
-Organization, Physical and Technical measures to be taken; - d.
+Technical and organizational measures to be taken; - d.
 The rectification, erasure and blocking of data; - e.
-The personal information processor's obligations, particularly with regard to monitoring; - f.
+The processor's obligations, particularly with regard to monitoring; - f.
 Rights regarding subcontracting; - g.
-The personal information controller's monitoring rights; - h.
-The subcontractor's notification obligations, including notification of the personal information controller in case of security breach; - i.
+The controller's monitoring rights; - h.
+The subcontractor's notification obligations; - i.
 The extent of the controller's authority to issue instructions to the processor; - j.
 The return and/or erasure of data by the processor at the conclusion of the work; - k.
 The geographic location/s at which the processing under the subcontracting agreement will be performed.